Lauris Reiniks

-Lauris Reiniks (born July 11, 1979 in Dobele, Latvia) is a Latvian pop music singer, songwriter, television host, and actor.
-Lauris has graduated from Jelgava Music college, studied, although never graduated, communication studies at the University of Latvia and trained as an actor in Los Angeles, California.
-He has released 9 solo albums and singles in 11 languages.
+Lauris Reiniks (born July 11, 1979) is a Latvian pop music singer, songwriter, television host and actor.
+He has graduated from Jelgava Music college, studied communication science at the University of Latvia and trained as an actor in Los Angeles, California.
+Lauris Reiniks has released 9 solo albums and singles in 11 languages.
+He is also a composer and one of the creators of Ričijs Rū / Richie Roo Bear project for kids.
 As a composer and recording artist Lauris Reiniks has received more than 20 National Latvian awards and has gained international recognition in the Baltic states.
-Lauris Reiniks is also the Season 1 winner of Latvian "Dancing with the Stars" show.
+Lauris Reiniks is a presenter of Supernova, Latvian National selection show for Eurovision Song Contest and also the Season 1 winner of Latvian "Dancing with the Stars" show.
 The millions of views of his music videos on YouTube has unofficially made him a "King of YouTube" in Latvia.

 Early years

 Lauris was born in a small Latvian town – Dobele, grew up in a musical family in Tērvete.
 Lauris' first appearance on Latvian television was at the age of 5, singing in a show called "Tiekas kaimiņi"(Neighbors Meet).
 As a kid and teenager, Lauris was a soloist in a pop-rock group called "AURI" formed by his father.
 Together with this band Lauris gained his first stage experience; participating in different children music festivals, contests and other musical activities.

 The Reiniks family (mother Dace, father Arturs, sister Ruta) used to be one of the most active singing families in the country.
 They regularly appeared on a broadcast called "Spiets" (The Swarm) and toured around Latvia with concerts.

-In 1988, Latvian Television noticed Lauris and offered him to host a new musical TV show called "Nošu Spēles" (Games of Music Notes).
+In 1998, Latvian Television noticed Lauris and offered him to host a new musical TV show called "Nošu Spēles" (Games of Music Notes).

 The show brought Lauris together with the top popular Latvian composer Raimonds Pauls who invited Lauris to participate in several his music projects and record songs.
 This collaboration lasted for one year when Lauris realized he could write his own music and be an independent artist.

 The management company "Aktiv Music" approached Lauris Reiniks in 2000 and offered him a record deal with Platforma Records company.
 That was a moment when Lauris stepped into the "big" scene of Latvian pop music and started his way to fame.